What is Rehypothecation?

 Users of margin accounts with brokers are most exposed to the perils of rehypothecation.
-Though margin accounts may seem to offer tremendous benefits of leverage and instant liquidity, don’t be lured by it.
+Though margin accounts may seem to offer tremendous benefits of leverage and instant liquidity, don’t be lured by them.
 Cash accounts require the trader to pay up the full cost of securities purchased upfront.
 Cash accounts have no inbuilt mechanism for margins.
-Therefore, the brokers right to pawn away our assets and borrow on their own account is eliminated.
+Therefore, the brokers’ right to pawn away our assets and borrow on their accounts is eliminated.
 Though a cash account requires ready liquidity at all times, this responsibility will seem very sweet when you see the money vanishing from your peer’s margin accounts.

 Shorting the banking sector